 Pregnancy is a major event in a woman’s life.
 With so many changes in the body, change in dietary requirement also happens.
 Calcium is very important for normal body growth and body function.
-During pregnancy, the requirement of calcium increases especially during the third trimester because fetal calcium deposition is in its highest of about 350 mg per day.
+During pregnancy, the requirement of calcium increases especially during the third trimester because fetal calcium deposition is at its highest of about 350 mg per day.

 The daily requirement of calcium

-According to WHO to prevent from preeclampsia, routine prenatal calcium supplementation is 1500 to 2000 mg per day (1).
+According to WHO to prevent preeclampsia, routine prenatal calcium supplementation is 1500 to 2000 mg per day (1).

-Daily recommended dietary allowance (RDA) of calcium for pregnant and lactating women is 1200 mg per day.
+The Daily recommended dietary allowance (RDA) of calcium for pregnant and lactating women is 1200 mg per day.